PP-GWAS: Privacy Preserving Multi-Site Genome-wide Association Studies: Results

 \subsection{Experimental Setup}

-Our experiments were conducted on a state-of-the-art high-performance computing (HPC) cluster.
+Most of our experiments, unless mentioned otherwise, were conducted on a state-of-the-art high-performance computing (HPC) cluster.
 Each node within this HPC environment was equipped with an Intel XEON CPU E5-2650 v4, complemented by 256 GB of memory and a 2 TB SSD storage capacity.
 We employed Python as the primary programming language, taking advantage of Intel's Math Kernel Library (MKL) for high-demand computational tasks.
 A dynamic core allocation strategy was utilized for MKL-based operations, enhancing computational efficiency and throughput.
 To ensure the robustness and reproducibility of our experimental findings, each experiment was conducted five times, and the results were averaged.
 Error bars in the runtime figures represent deviations from these multiple iterations, reflecting the consistency of our measurements.
+Our runtime comparisons prominently include SF-GWAS (PCA-based), with the reported execution times for SF-GWAS sourced directly from their original publication \cite{cho2025secure}.

 The architecture of our experimental system was distributed across multiple nodes of the HPC cluster.
-Individual nodes were allocated for each participant and the server.
-The server was allowed to access 128GB of memory for all experiments while individual participants utilized memory variably, utilizing up to a maximum of 32GB unless specified otherwise.
-Such a configuration is reminiscent of real-world scenarios where computational tasks are commonly outsourced by medical and research institutions.
-This design also mirrors the setup described in SF-GWAS, though with more constrained memory allocations for the participants.
+The server was allowed to access 128GB of memory for all experiments while the other individual nodes utilized memory variably, utilizing up to a maximum of 32GB unless specified otherwise.
+Such a configuration is reminiscent of real-world scenarios where computational tasks are commonly outsourced by medical and research institutions (Figure \ref{fig:architecture}).
+This design also mirrors the setup described in SF-GWAS, though with more constrained memory allocations for the nodes.

-Communication between participants was facilitated through socket programming, implemented using TCP connections.
-Each participant established a connection to the server through a unique port.
-The server, leveraging multiprocessing capabilities, managed simultaneous data exchanges with multiple participants.
+Communication between the server and the nodes was facilitated through socket programming, implemented using TCP connections.
+Each node established a connection to the server through a unique port.
+The server, leveraging multiprocessing capabilities, managed simultaneous data exchanges with multiple nodes.
 This approach ensured real-time interactions and minimized node idleness.
 The communication was characterized by a round-trip latency of 0.249ms, with the TCP window size set at the default 128 KByte.
-For matrix operations, especially involving large sparse datasets, we integrated the sparse-dot-mkl library \cite{sparse_dot_mkl}, renowned for its computational efficiency.
+For matrix operations, especially involving large sparse datasets, we integrated the sparse-dot-mkl library \cite{sparse_dot_mkl}.